 It may be tempting to judge a blood glucose meter solely by its initial cost.
 But given that someone testing their glucose levels four times a day can blow through more than 100 test strips in a month, a glucose meter's true cost is best measured by how much you spend on test strips over time.
 In fact, some major manufacturers give away their meters for free because they recoup their losses on sales of test strips.

 Still, the meters with the lowest yearly operating cost also tend to cost very little themselves.
-Take our best-reviewed cheap glucose meter, the Bayer Contour Next (Est. $5).
+Take our best-reviewed cheap glucose meter, the Bayer Contour Next (Est. $15).
 It's one of the few truly inexpensive meters that not only makes it into clinical trials but also excels: In a study published in 2014 in the Journal of Diabetes Science and Technology, researchers found that the Bayer Contour Next outperformed a professional glucose monitor designed for point-of-care testing.

-Other popular features -- and unusual finds on a glucose meter in this price range -- include the ability to add notes to readings, mark them as taken before or after meals (or while fasting), and programmable reminders.
+Other popular features -- and unusual finds on a glucose meter in this price range -- include the ability to add notes to stored readings, mark them as taken before or after meals (or while fasting), and programmable reminders.
 The Bayer Contour Next can also display its onscreen messages in 14 languages, including English and Spanish, and has a micro USB port that lets you transfer data to your Windows or Mac desktop for charting and logging in Bayer's optional Glucofacts Deluxe software.

 One important note: According to the user manual for this model, peritoneal dialysis using icodextrin will not interfere with readings from Bayer Contour Next test strips; however, treatments that involve xylose will.